Discover more from Outspoken with Dr Naomi Wolf

 These populations, I saw so clearly as I went from Florida and Texas to the Northeast, now have something broken in them; in us.

-I realized when I left Florida and Texas and landed in Boston and drove to New York, that what blankets the “lockdown” “mandates” states is shame and fear.
+I realized when I left Florida and Texas and landed in Boston and drove to New York, that what blankets the “lockdown” “mandates” states are shame and fear.

 There is a palpable blanket of shame and fear now over New York, over Massachusetts, because we all have been through a life-changing traumatic experience, and not just for a day or for a month but for two years.